Struggling With Your Mortgage? Help May Be Available — Act Now Before Deadlines Pass

 The mediation process can last multiple sessions — each one an opportunity to present updated documentation, respond to servicer objections, and pursue the modification through a supervised process with court enforcement available if the servicer fails to engage in good faith.
 This is a fundamentally different environment than an unsupervised phone call with a servicer representative.

-The combination of the Notice of Intent window, the mediation program, federal dual tracking protections, and state HAF assistance makes New Jersey one of the best states in the country for achieving a successful loan modification.
-A professional who works in New Jersey foreclosure deploys all of these tools in the right sequence to produce the best possible outcome.
+The combination of N.J.S.A.
+2A:50-56's 30-day Notice of Intention window, the Foreclosure Mediation Program under N.J.S.A.
+2A:50-76 and Court Rule 4:64-1(d), federal dual-tracking protections under 12 C.F.R. § 1024.41, and the right to reinstate until final judgment under N.J.S.A.
+2A:50-57 makes New Jersey one of the most procedurally complex modification environments in the country.
+A professional who works in New Jersey foreclosure deploys all of these tools in the right sequence with the documentation precision the Fair Foreclosure Act demands.

 See My Options →